ergoithz/libre-download-manager/README.md

 ## Final note

-My memory is not perfect (and this a fairy old project), so feel free to open an issue (or pull request) if you contributed.
+My memory is not perfect (and this is a fairly old project), so feel free to open an issue (or pull request) if you contributed and should be listed here.